Course

 Overview

-This module introduces and provides a brief history of the HEPPP and SEHEEF, offering a foundational understanding of the framework’s purpose and how it applies to HEPPP-funded programs.
-It also discusses the key components and terminology used in the SEHEEF.
+This module introduces and provides a brief history of student equity funding in Australian Universities and the background to the Student Equity in Higher Education Evaluation Framework (SEHEEF).
+Learners will gain a foundational understanding of the framework’s purpose and how it applies to student equity programs and practice.
+It also introduces the key components, ___ and terminology used in the SEHEEF.

 Learning Outcomes